tarantool/cartridge-cli/README.rst

     cartridge repair set-leader REPLICASET-UUID INSTANCE-UUID [flags]

-Sets leader of specified replicaset to specified instance.
-Raises an error if
+Sets the specified instance as the leader of the specified replica set.
+Raises an error if:

-* replicaset or instance with specified UUID doesn't exist;
+* a replica set or instance with the specified UUID doesn't exist;
-* specified instance doesn't belong to the specified replicaset;
+* the specified instance doesn't belong to the specified replica set;
-* specified instance is disabled or expelled.
+* the specified instance is disabled or expelled.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set advertise URI